 SNAP-Ed

-SNAP-Ed (Supplemental Nutrition Assistance Program – Education) is a program funded by the United States Department of Agriculture (USDA) Food and Nutrition Service (FNS) to promote healthy eating and healthy lifestyles among low-income populations.
+The Supplemental Nutrition Assistance Program – Education (SNAP-Ed) is a program funded by the United States Department of Agriculture (USDA)’s Food and Nutrition Service (FNS) to promote healthy eating and healthy lifestyles among low-income populations.
 SNAP was formerly called the Food Stamp Program.

 DOH’s PolicyMap is an online mapping tool with a variety of data sources around healthy food access and built environment (bike/pedestrian/multi-modal transportation) that can be used to create an in-depth, visually-rich local snapshot.
 For example, this mapping tool could be used to show farmers markets that accept EBT.